damiendart/robotinaponcho/www/public/_index.markdown

 **Hello!** I'm [Damien Dart][1] and I make things, mainly involving computers and illustration.
-I occasionally do a bit of freelance work, so please [get in touch][2] if you have a project I can help with!
+I occasionally do a bit of freelance work, so please [get in touch][2] if you have a project I can help with.

 [1]: </>
 [2]: <mailto:damiendart@pobox.com>